-Summary from Overall Proposal (Updated as required)
+Summary from Overall Proposal

-Saving s 2013/14 Implementation Delivery In place Risks / impact of proposals • Potential risks e of dec cision Proposals - Outline Income £ 000's Budget reduction £ 000's Cost Include brief outline + year incurred 01/04/13 Impact on community Knock on impact to other agencies Internal Minor Major Home to School Transport - change of policy to entitlement to free/subsidised transport Up to £66,000 ТВС 1/9/13 Cost of transporting children to chosen schools passed to parents in some circumstances. х
+Savings 2013/14 Implementa Implementation Delivery In place Risks / impact of proposals • Potential risks Type of decision Proposals - Outline Income £ 000's Budget reduction £ 000's Include brief outline + year incurred later 01/04/13 If earlier or later state date Impact on community Knock on impact to other agencies Internal Minor Major Home to School Transport - change of policy to entitlement to free/subsidised transport 23 None Phased from 1/9/13 and then over 3 financial years / 2 academic years Cost of transporting children to chosen schools passed to parents in some circumstances.
+This decision may cause some financial hardship and/or limit the choice of schools available for some families to choose from. х